ramonvictor/easy-handlebars-js/README.md

 # easy-handlebars-js
-Easy to memorize API to get and render handlebars templates.
+Easy to memorize API to render handlebars templates.